maplibre/maplibre-native-base/docs/value.md

 ]
 ```

-See https://docs.mapbox.com/mapbox-gl-js/example/line-gradient/ to learn more about line gradients in Mapbox SDKs.
+See https://maplibre.org/maplibre-style-spec/layers/#line-gradient to learn more about line gradients.